Microchip-MPLAB-Harmony/core_apps_sam_e70_s70_v70_v71/apps/rtos/freertos/basic_freertos_tickless/readme.md

 ## Running the Application

+1. Build and program the application using its IDE.
 2. The LED indicates the success or failure.
     - The LED toggles on success i.e. for every 500 ms.